uber/baseweb/rfc/autocomplete.md

 The Autocomplete component should complete the following user/dev stories:

-> Given a list of items, I want to be able to type into a text input to filter through them, have the filtered items displayed back to me, navigate up and down that displayed list using my keyboard, and select an item from that list of filtered items.
+> Given a list of items, I want to be able to type into a text input to filter through them, have the filtered items displayed back to me, navigate up and down that displayed list using my keyboard, and select or deselect item(s) from that list of filtered items.

 ## Exported Components

 * `Autocomplete`
 * `StatefulContainer`
 * `StyledAutocomplete`
-  * `StyledAutocomplete.Root`
+* `StyledRoot`
-  * `StyledAutocomplete.Input`
+* `StyledInput`
-  * `StyledAutocomplete.ResultList`
+* `StyledResultList`
-  * `StyledAutocomplete.Result`
+* `StyledResult`

 ## Default Internal Structure